This is some text inside of a div block.

 The best Whatfix alternative depends on how your organization approaches software adoption.
 Before choosing a platform, consider these five factors.

 Use case fit.
 Start by identifying who you're trying to support.
-Some platforms are designed for SaaS companies onboarding customers inside their own product, while others focus on helping employees adopt enterprise software.
-Choosing a tool that aligns with your primary use case will make implementation and long-term adoption much easier.
+Some platforms are designed for SaaS companies onboarding customers inside their own product, while others help employees adopt enterprise software.
+Choosing a platform that aligns with your primary use case will make implementation and long-term adoption much easier.

 Ease of implementation.
-Digital adoption platforms vary widely in implementation time.
-Some require dedicated administrators, technical setup, and ongoing management, while others can be deployed and maintained by business teams with little technical support.
-Consider how quickly your team needs to deliver value and who will own the platform.
+Digital adoption platforms vary widely in implementation effort.
+Some require dedicated administrators and ongoing technical management, while others can be deployed and maintained by business teams.
+Consider how quickly you need to deliver value and who will own the platform.

 Process complexity.
-Think about the workflows you need to support.
-If your processes span multiple applications, include branching paths, or require contextual guidance, make sure the platform can handle those scenarios without creating unnecessary maintenance overhead.
+If your workflows span multiple applications, include branching paths, or require contextual guidance, make sure the platform can support those scenarios without creating unnecessary maintenance.

 Team size and budget.
-Enterprise digital adoption platforms are often priced for large organizations with dedicated budgets.
-Mid-market teams and growing organizations may benefit from platforms with transparent pricing, flexible plans, and lower implementation costs.
+Enterprise platforms are often priced for organizations with dedicated digital adoption resources.
+Mid-market teams may benefit from solutions with transparent pricing, flexible plans, and lower implementation costs.

 Long-term maintenance.
 Software changes constantly.
 Choose a platform that makes it easy to update guidance as workflows evolve.
-The less time your team spends maintaining documentation and walkthroughs, the more value you'll get from the platform over time.
+The less time your team spends maintaining documentation and walkthroughs, the more value you'll get over time.

 The bottom line